-If you take your pet out for a park or a pond during the winter months, never allow them to walk out on and frozen, or partially frozen bodies of water.
+If you take your pet out to a park or a pond during the winter months, never allow them to walk out on frozen, or partially frozen bodies of water.
 Animals can easily fall through the ice, and it’s very difficult for them to escape or for humans to rescue them.

 Be extra conscious about senior pets

 Arrange a thick, soft, and warm bed for older pets during the winter months.
 Cold temperatures can be harder on older dogs because of health issues such as degenerative joint diseases.
 If your pet seems to be experiencing pain, talk to your vet about options to make him or her more comfortable.